Sabmus/node-secure-server/README.md

 ## About The Project

-I created this project for learning to secure endpoints in a express server.
-The idea is to use JWT and give a permission level to each endpoint, so regular users can only access to a few endpoints
+In this project you'll find a server with regular username and password authentication and JWT token authorization plus permission levels

 ### Built With